Azalea Festival Home Tour

 Lauren Mintz, Realtor, Coldwell Banker Sea Coast Advantage

 I purchased my ticket(s) online.
 Where do I get my printed ticket(s)?

-Alternatively, you may receive your printed ticket when you begin your tour.
+Pick up your printed ticket before you begin your tour!
 Simply keep your confirmation email handy; you may print out a copy, or pull the email up on your mobile device.
-When you present the registration email at the door of the first house you choose to tour, an Azalea Festival Home Tour host will provide you with a paper ticket, complete with a map and guide to the tour homes.
+Before beginning your tour, pick up your printed ticket at HWF’s Sales & Informational Booth, located in the parking lot of Sunset Park Baptist Church (231 Central Blvd).
+When you present the registration email, a representative from HWF will provide you with a paper ticket, complete with a map and guide to the tour homes.